MicrosoftDocs/sdk-api/sdk-api-src/content/dbghelp/ns-dbghelp-_imagehlp_module.md

 <b>DbgHelp 6.1 and earlier:  </b>This member is not supported.

-#### - Publics
+#### - TypeInfo

-A value that indicates whether the module contains public symbols.
+A value that indicates whether type information is available.

-<b>DbgHelp 6.1 and earlier:  </b>This member is not supported.

 ## -remarks